thenativeweb/get-graphql-from-jsonschema/README.md

 It is discouraged to use this library without typescript.
 Not the entire json-schema specification can be translated to graphql and that is why we only support [a really specific subset of json-schema](#knowing-the-limitations).
 This subset is enforced at compile time using typescript types and not at run time using checks.
-This means using unsupported parts of json-schema can lead to silent misbehaviour ins javascript.
+This means using unsupported parts of json-schema can lead to silent misbehaviour in javascript.

 ### Example